 No-Mess Board GluingTired of scraping dried glue from your workbench and clamps?
 Shop teacher John Nelson’s no-mess technique also ensures a flat finished surface when you’re edge gluing boards.
 First, cover the clamps with newspaper.
 Then smooth glue on the board edges and lay them into the clamps without tightening.
 Fold the newspaper over both ends of the panel and lightly clamp 3/4-in. x 1-1/2 in. wide hardwood batten boards above and below each end with C-clamps.
 Now alternately tighten all the clamps (all the bar clamps first, then the C-clamps).
 The batten boards keep the boards from sliding up and down as you tighten the larger clamps, so the boards remain in the same alignment as the glue dries.
 After 20 minutes, peel off the partially hardened glue on top of the panel with a paint scraper.
 The newspaper under the tabletop prevents the metal clamps from staining the wood where they touch glue, and it catches squeezed-out glue so the workbench stays clean.

 Handy HandscrewsGlued-up strips of wood like to drift as you tighten clamps.
-Now you can lightly snug a handscrew parallel across the edges as shown (don’t forget the wax paper) and then tighten the other two clamps for a perfectly aligned glue-up.
-Here's another option for clamping strips of wood like this.
+To prevent this, you can lightly snug a handscrew parallel across the edges as shown (don’t forget the wax paper) and then tighten the other two clamps for a perfectly aligned glue-up.

 Always-Full Glue BottleIs your glue bottle half full or half empty?
 Now no matter how much glue is in the bottle, it seems like it’s full because when you store the bottle upside down in this handy stand.
 To make it, take a 3 x 3-in. block of wood and drill a 1-1/4 in. hole in the middle a little deeper than the wide part of the cap.
-Next, drill a 5/8-in. hole for the neck as shown.
-Thanks to Bruce Kieffer for this timesaving tip.
-Check out another gluing tip here.
+Then drill a 5/8-in. hole for the neck as shown.